aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

 })
 ```

-⚠️ Performance Mode Compatibility: The oneZone option is not compatible with the MAX_IO performance mode.
-An error will be thrown if these two options are used together.
+⚠️ One Zone file systems are not compatible with the MAX_IO performance mode.

-⚠️ Availability Zone Selection: When oneZone is enabled, the file system is automatically placed in the first availability zone of the VPC.
+⚠️ When `oneZone` is enabled, the file system is automatically placed in the first availability zone of the VPC.
 It is not currently possible to specify a different availability zone.

-⚠️ Mount Target Creation: When using oneZone, mount targets will be created only in the specified availability zone.
+⚠️ When `oneZone` is enabled, mount targets will be created only in the specified availability zone.
 This is to prevent deployment failures due to cross-AZ configurations.

 ### IAM to control file system data access